Weponsv/Weponsv/README.md

 - 👋 Hi, I’m Weponsv
 - 👀 I’m interested in programming and gaming
 - 🌱 I’m currently learning Python, Linux and other
-- 💞️ I’m looking to collaborate on smth
+- 💞️ I’m looking to collaborate on smth like TelegramBots
+- Fun fact: I speak 3 languages (Russian, English and Spanish)